 Pirates Memory Game for Preschoolers

-If your preschoolers have been exposed to other memory games, they are probably going to be able to work independently.
-However, new students or children who are not familiar with these types of games will need your guidance.
+If your preschoolers have been exposed to other memory games, they can work independently.
+However, new students or children unfamiliar with these types of games will need your guidance.

 How to Prepare and Play the Pirate Memory Game

-It is important that this game’s cards are durable and strong, because the children will manipulate them in any kind of ways, and you want them to last a long time.
-Once you get them ready, you might want to place them in a small basket, a little box, or in a Ziploc bag, so they can stay together and you don’t lose some of the cards.
+This game’s cards must be durable and robust because the children will manipulate them in any way, and you want them to last a long time.
+Once you get them ready, you might want to place them in a small basket, a little box, or a Ziploc bag so they can stay together and you don’t lose some of the cards.

 Begin by printing two sets of each page using white cardstock.
-Then cut out and laminate each of the tiles to protect them and make them last longer.
-That way you can store the game in a pencil case or a Ziploc bag to protect it and use it year after year.
+Then, cut out and laminate each of the tiles to protect them and make them last longer.
+You can store the game in a pencil case or a Ziploc bag to protect it and use it year after year.

-Keep it super simple and start by playing like any traditional memory game, where children take turns selecting two cards to turn over trying to make a match.
-If a match is made then the preschooler gets to keep the set of cards.
-If not, then the cards have to be turned back over and the next preschooler takes the turn.
+Keep it super simple and start by playing like any traditional memory game.
+Children select two cards to turn over and try to make a match.
+If a match is made, the preschooler gets to keep the cards.
+If not, the cards must be turned back over, and the next preschooler takes the turn.

 Books About Pirates for Preschoolers

-If you have read some of my articles, you probably know by now that I am a huge fan and user of storybooks for everything, and I wanted to include some of my favorite books about pirates.
-You can find these books in the library, in a used books store, and on Amazon.
-If you want to purchase some, I included my Amazon links in the pictures.
+If you have read some of my articles, you probably know by now that I am a huge fan and user of storybooks for everything.
+I wanted to include some of my favorite books about pirates.
+You can find these books in the library, a used books store, and on Amazon.
+I included my Amazon links in the titles if you want to purchase some.

 Pin It For Later